Pre-Poured Agar Plates for Cultures & Spore Germination (10 pack)

 Why Is Agar Used for Growing Bacteria?

 Agar plates are used to grow bacteria for many reasons.
-The gelatinous substance is widely used because it can grow different types of bacteria and fungi.
+The gelatinous substance is also widely used because it can grow different types of fungi.
 It can also be found in many places.
 Finally, this jellylike substance provides a semisolid place where microbes can grow, but they cannot consume it as food.

 Agarose, which is a component of agar, is also used to make agarose plates.
 However, agarose is often used in molecular biology to separate large molecules, like DNA, via electrophoresis.